4 Best Digital Banking Solutions For e-residents

 For example, LHV charges €10 for e-residents of EU member states, and 20 € for e-residents of other countries.

-This is more costly than solutions like Wise (though not as much as Revolut Business, which applies an initial fee of € 25/month but offers a lot more, to be honest).
+This is more costly than solutions like Revolut Business, which offers a free plan, but also premium plans with more advantages, to be honest.

 So, in which cases having an account in a traditional bank is advisable?

-- If you don’t mind visiting Estonia.
+• If you don’t mind visiting Estonia.
 This is probably the most important factor to consider.
 If you are a digital nomad, travel regularly, or are attracted by the idea of visiting the Baltic country, do not forget to add the bank offices to your itinerary.

-- If you have a good reason for opting for a traditional bank.
+• If you have a good reason for opting for a traditional bank.
 There are many misunderstandings when it comes to what a traditional bank can offer that an online solution can’t, so don’t hesitate to ask us.

 When is a digital solution advisable?